nir0s/backtrace/README.md

 ## Installation

-backtrace supports Linux and OSX on Python 2.6, 2.7 and 3.4+
+backtrace officially supports Linux and OSX on Python 2.7 and 3.4+.
+Python 2.6 will also probably work, but with no guarantees.

 ```shell
 pip install backtrace